Cranichis gibbosa Lindl. 1845 Ocampoa Group

 Flower Size Small

-Found in Colombia and Ecuador as a medium sized terrestrial with several, basal, rosulate, narrowly elliptic to narrowly ovate-lanceolate, acute, gradually narrowing below into the shortly petiolate, imbricating sheath base leaves that blooms in the spring on a terminal, erect, to obliquely ascending, distantly several sheathed, to 8" [20 cm] long, more or less secund, loosely many flowered inflorescence with lanceolate, acute to subacuminate shorter than the ovaries floral bracts.
+Found in Colombia and Carchi & Pichincha provinces of Ecuador in open exposed areas of cloud forests at elevations of 1800 to 2500 meters as a medium sized, cool to cold growing terrestrial with several, basal, rosulate, narrowly elliptic to narrowly ovate-lanceolate, acute, gradually narrowing below into the shortly petiolate, imbricating sheath base leaves that blooms in the late spring, summer and winter on a terminal, erect, peduncle to 10" [25 cm] long, obliquely ascending, provided with several, distant sheathing bracts, rachis to 8" [20 cm] long, more or less secund, loosely many flowered inflorescence with lanceolate, acute to subacuminate shorter than the ovaries floral bracts and carrying small, white flowers with more or less spreading segments.

 Distinguished by the foliaceous peduncle, the glabrous sepals that are more than .12" [3mm] long, the secund rachis, the linear-oblong petals with 3 nerves, and the saccate entire lip with the same texture throughout, as long as broad, membraneous, lip without a central keel.